senzing-garage/aws-cloudformation-dev-rest/README.md

 ![cloudformation stack](assets/cft_input.png)

-## How to interact using SSL client authentication?
+## Interact with Senzing API Server using SSL client authentication

 1. :pencil2: Retrieve the Senzing API Server url from the cloudformation stack that was brought up.
    It can be found in the output tab, under the key "UrlApiServer".